KelvinAaron/Personal-Resume/README.md

 💼 Personal Resume Website

 A fully responsive, interactive, and stylish resume website built with HTML, CSS, and JavaScript.
-This project showcases my skills, projects, and experience while demonstrating a strong grasp of front-end fundamentals—without relying on any CSS frameworks like Bootstrap.
+This project showcases my skills, projects, and experience while demonstrating a strong grasp of front-end fundamentals, without relying on any CSS frameworks like Bootstrap.

 <br>
 🌐 Live Demo